Attack helicopter: South Africa

 The Rooivalk project began in early 1984 under the auspices of the Atlas Aircraft Corporation, a predecessor of Denel Aviation.
-Faced with the increasingly conventional nature of the South African Border War, the South African Defence Force recognised the need for a dedicated attack helicopter and accordingly set along the process of developing a suitable aircraft.
+Faced with the increasingly conventional nature of the South African Border War, the South African Defence Force recognized the need for a dedicated attack helicopter and accordingly set out the process of developing a suitable aircraft.

 The Atlas XH-1 Alpha was the first prototype to emerge from the program.
-It was developed from an Aérospatiale Alouette III airframe, retaining that helicopter's engine and dynamic components, but replacing the original cockpit with a stepped tandem one, adding a 20 mm cannon on the nose and converting the undercarriage to tail-dragger configuration.
+It was developed from an Aérospatiale Alouette III airframe, retaining that helicopter's engine and dynamic components, but replacing the original cockpit with a stepped tandem cockpit, adding a 20 mm cannon on the nose, and converting the undercarriage to a tail-dragger configuration.
 The XH-1 first flew on 3 February 1985.
-The results were ultimately good enough to convince Atlas and the SAAF that the concept was feasible, opening the door for the development of the Rooivalk.
+The results were ultimately sufficient to convince Atlas and the SAAF that the concept was feasible, opening the door to the development of the Rooivalk.
 During the Rooivalk's development, it was decided to base the aircraft on the dynamic components of the Aérospatiale Super Puma, a larger and more powerful helicopter.
 These components were already used on the Atlas Oryx, a local upgrade and modification of the Aérospatiale Puma.

-Unfortunately, the development of the Rooivalk continued until after the conclusion of the South African Border War and defence budgets were slashed due to parliamentary changes to the requirements of the national air force.
-This resulted in an extensive development and production period beginning in 1990 until 2007, during which 12 aircraft were produced for use by the South African Air Force.
+Unfortunately, the development of the Rooivalk continued even after the conclusion of the South African Border War, and defense budgets were slashed due to parliamentary changes to the national air force's requirements.
+This resulted in an extensive development and production period from 1990 to 2007, during which 12 aircraft were produced for use by the South African Air Force.
 These aircraft were subsequently upgraded to the Block 1F standard by 2011.
-The upgrade involves improved targeting systems and other avionics which enable the helicopter to use guided missiles for the first time.
+The upgrade involves improved targeting systems and other avionics, which enable the helicopter to use guided missiles for the first time.
 The Mokopa ATGM was qualified as part of the upgrade process.
 Gearbox components were improved and cooling problems with the F2 20 mm cannon were also addressed.

 On 1 April 2011, the South African Air Force received the first five of eleven (one of the twelve aircraft originally delivered to the SAAF was written off after an accident) Block 1F upgraded Rooivalk.
 The ninth and tenth Rooivalk attack helicopters were delivered in September 2012 following their upgrade to the Block 1F initial operating standard.
 The eleventh and final Rooivalk was delivered on 13 March 2013.